Education: Elementary K-6 MA

 The Initial Licensure — Elementary K-6 option is designed for those with a B.A. or B.S. degree seeking to become licensed elementary K–6 teachers.

-The Elementary K-6 initial licensure program is offered on the St. Paul campus in an evening/weekend/online format throughout the calendar year.
-Students may also select from two endorsements to go along with the Elementary (K-6) license: Preprimary or Middle Level.
+To accommodate the schedule of working adults and parents, the Elementary K-6 initial licensure program is offered in an evening/weekend/online format throughout the calendar year.
+Students may also select a Preprimary endorsement to go along with the Elementary (K-6) license.

 A number of the courses in the initial licensure program have prerequisites and most of the courses must be taken in sequence.
 After an evaluation of courses previously taken that may transfer and fulfill requirements, students work with an academic advisor to set up a schedule of classes.

-The core courses for students pursuing the Elementary K-6 Initial Licensure (regardless of endorsement area) are listed below.
+The courses for students pursuing the Elementary K-6 Initial Licensure are listed below.